nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    by using `ArgumentTokenizer#tokenize(String argsString, Prefix... prefixes)`.

     <div markdown="span" class="alert alert-info">:information_source:
-    <b>Note:</b> A ParseException will be thrown if the prefix of the compulsory field, ModuleCode is missing.
+    <b>Note:</b> A ParseException will be thrown if the prefix of the compulsory field is missing.
     </div>

 5. The `DeleteModuleCommandParser` will pass the moduleCode input (found in the `ArgumentMultimap`) into `ParserUtil#parseModuleCode(String moduleCode)`

    <div markdown="span" class="alert alert-info">:information_source:
-   <b>Note:</b> A NullException will be thrown if the supplied string argument is null.
+   <b>Note:</b> A NullException will be thrown if the supplied string argument is `null`.
     </div>